aa0051320/Pages/_Diablo_IV/Perfect Aspect - Seasonal.md

 - x2 While Unstable Currents is not active, your Shock Skills have a [7 - 12%] chance to trigger a free cast from it.

 # Chest 4 (Non-Elemental)
+- x After Immobilize wears off, enemies are Slowed by [40 - 60%] for 4 seconds.
+- x Basic Skills grant 20% Damage Reduction for [2.0 - 6.0] seconds.
+- x Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds.
+- x Gain [20 - 40] of your Primary Resource for every 25% of your Life that you Heal.
+- x Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy.
+- x Using a Cooldown restores [15 - 25] Mana.
+- x You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
+When you Dodge, you gain [5 - 10] of your Primary Resource.
 - x'1 Damaging an Elite enemy grants you a Barrier absorbing up to [X] damage for 10 seconds.
 This effect can only happen once every 30 seconds.
 - x'2 You Heal for [X] Life per second for each Close enemy, up to [X] Life per second.
-- x0 After Immobilize wears off, enemies are Slowed by [40 - 60%] for 4 seconds.
-- x0 Basic Skills grant 20% Damage Reduction for [2.0 - 6.0] seconds.
-- x0 Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds.
-- x0 Gain [20 - 40] of your Primary Resource for every 25% of your Life that you Heal.
-- x0 Lucky Hit: When you hit a Crowd Controlled enemy, there is up to a [30 - 50%] chance for that Crowd Control effect to spread to another unaffected enemy.
-- x0 Using a Cooldown restores [15 - 25] Mana.
-- x0 You have 8% increased Dodge Chance versus enemies affected by Damage Over Time effects.
-When you Dodge, you gain [5 - 10] of your Primary Resource.
 - x1 Attacking enemies with a Basic Skill increases the damage of your next Core Skill cast by [5 - 10%], up to 30%.
 - x1 Becoming Injured while Crowd Controlled grants you Unstoppable for 4 seconds.
 This effect has a [40 - 20] second Cooldown.
 - x1 Casting a Basic Skill reduces the Mana cost of your next Core Skill or Mastery Skill by [15 - 25%].